Damien Hirst

 Our View

 In his self-promotion and general efforts to publicize his painting, sculpture and installations, the truth is that Hirst is doing no more than many other famous artists, from Rubens to Salvador Dali.
 The only difference, frankly, is that he's doing it better.
+(One can say the same thing about Jack Vettriano.)

 A more serious question concerns the longevity of his works and thus his reputation as an artist, and - by implication - the meaning of art in the 21st century.
 Personally, I see Hirst's work as a simple reflection of modern society which attaches overriding importance to 'news value'.
 As values change, I believe that the importance of his contribution to visual art will diminish to the level of mere curiosity.
-His name may endure for a little longer, but I doubt that few people will remember his now-fashionable sculpture and installation.
+His name may endure for a little longer, but I expect that few people will remember his now-fashionable sculpture and installation.

 As to his artistic skills, I believe them to be highly overrated.
 Furthermore, his own view of art appears muddled and confused.
 On the one hand, he seems to support the conceptualist notion that the real creative act is the idea, rather than the finished product.
 On the other hand, many of his works carry absurdly pretentious titles - thus signposting their exceptional significance - and a number are embedded or decorated with extremely valuable materials - hardly the stuff of traditional conceptual art.

 However, Hirst's approach to modern art is entirely consistent with a strong desire to make money and achieve worldwide fame.
 So instead of arguing about his level of creative skill as a sculptor or painter, let us praise him for his outstanding entrepreneurial skills, and his unique contribution to the contemporary British art scene.
+His works hang in several contemporary galleries and one or two of the best art museums in the world.

-© visual-arts-cork.com 2008-2009 All rights reserved.
+© visual-arts-cork.com.
+All rights reserved.